 Instead of arguing with pivot tables, you spend your time prioritising work and improving the plan.

 👉 Want to see how this works in practice?
-Visit our How it works page or start by reading more implementation guides on the LeanReport blog.
+Visit our How it works section or start by reading more implementation guides on the LeanReport blog.
 When you are ready to roll this into your plant, you can check our pricing for simple, fixed plans.

 If you are just getting started, focus on PM Compliance, Planned Maintenance Percentage, Reactive Work Percentage, and Backlog in weeks.
 These four give a clear picture of how much work is planned, how well the plan is executed, and how overloaded your pipeline is.